-The agency has a supervisory orientation program, recently updated supervisory training, and a resource center for employees who are newly appointed into supervisory positions.
-The resource center provides an overview of training requirements as well as immediate access to external training, webinars, and job aids.
-A Schedule A job aid tool covers the hiring authority details and answers several commonly asked questions.
-In addition to the supervisory training and resource center, each HR Specialist is responsible for educating managers on the Schedule A hiring authority and process during the strategic conversation pipeline step of recruitment/hiring.
-The agency offers hiring managers Recruitment and Hiring Flexibilities training throughout the year.
-To include a 4-hour recruitment boot camp with a large focus on flexible hiring authorities for PWD and PWTD.
+The agency has a supervisory orientation program where new supervisors receive training on EEO laws and procedures, harassment laws, and an overview of alternative dispute resolution.
+New supervisors also gain access to the Supervisor Resource Center which provides an overview of training requirements as well as immediate access to external training, webinars, and job aids.
+Additionally, the Schedule A job aid tool in the NCUA Learning Management System LAMP covers the hiring authority details and answers several commonly asked questions.
+In addition, new supervisors receive in-person training on the Schedule A hiring authority and process during the strategic conversation pipeline step of recruitment/hiring.
+The agency offers hiring managers Recruitment and Hiring Flexibilities training throughout the year to include a 4-hour Recruitment Bootcamp for managers with a large focus on flexible hiring authorities for PWD and PWTD.
 Additionally, the OMWI manages the disability solutions desk mailbox for questions or concerns for any disability-related issue.